Skip to main content

 Credential Management

-Store sensitive information such as username and password using environment variable or secret manager.
+Store sensitive information such as username and password using environment variable.
 Do not hardcode credentials in code or configuration files.
 Update passwords periodically

 SSL/TLS Usage